 Events are an important part of everyday life that encourage people to play an active part in their community.

-We work with the emergency services and relevant agencies to provide event organisers with guidance to help make sure that events held in the county are carried out safely.
+We work with the emergency services and any other relevant services to provide event organisers with guidance to help make sure private and public events held in Rutland can go ahead safely.

-The event organiser will need to complete a notification, risk assessment and management plan form if the event will have:
+If you're the event organiser, you'll need to send us a notification, risk assessment and management plan if your proposed event will have:

 - VIP attendance